Services

 Anxiety and depression are a spectrum, and can often look different for everyone.
-I mostly work with clients who feel as though they are stuck in an endless loop of overthinking, fear of uncertainty, and unfulfillment.
+Most of my clients feel as though they are stuck in an endless loop of rumination, fear of uncertainty, and dissatisfaction.
 This typically creates a cycle of avoidance, sitting on the sidelines and taking them away from what they value in life.

 What to Expect